postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

     ```

      > [!WARNING]
-     > Neither line breaks nor semicolons are allowed in values of compiler-visible properties: they will cause your aspect to receive an incorrect value.
+     > Line breaks and semicolons are not allowed in the values of compiler-visible properties as they will cause your aspect to receive an incorrect value.

 ### Example

-In the following example, the `Log` aspect reads the default category from the MSBuild property.
+In the example below, the `Log` aspect reads the default category from the MSBuild property.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ConsumingProperty.cs name="Consuming Property"]

 ## Exposing a configuration API

-For more complex aspects, a set of MSBuild properties may not be sufficient.
-Instead, you can build a configuration API that your users will call from their project fabrics.
+For more complex aspects, a set of MSBuild properties may not suffice.
+In such cases, you can construct a configuration API for your users to call from their project fabrics.

 To create a configuration API:

-1. Create a class that derives from <xref:Metalama.Framework.Project.ProjectExtension> and has a default constructor.
+1. Create a class that inherits from <xref:Metalama.Framework.Project.ProjectExtension> and has a default constructor.
 2. Optionally, override the <xref:Metalama.Framework.Project.ProjectExtension.Initialize*> method, which receives the <xref:Metalama.Framework.Project.IProject>.
 3. In your aspect code, call the [IProject.Extension\<T>()](xref:Metalama.Framework.Project.IProject.Extension*) method, where `T` is your configuration class, to get the configuration object.
-4. Optionally, create an extension method to the <xref:Metalama.Framework.Project.IProject> type to expose your configuration API, so that it is more discoverable.
+4. Optionally, create an extension method for the <xref:Metalama.Framework.Project.IProject> type to expose your configuration API, making it more discoverable.
 The class must be annotated with `[CompileTime]`.
 5. To configure your aspect, users should implement a project fabric and access your configuration API using this extension method.

 ### Example

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AspectConfiguration.cs name="Consuming Property"]